nptscot/nptscot.github.io/manual/index.md

 * Scottish Parliamentary Constituencies: Users can display the geographic divisions for Scottish parliamentary representation
 * Local Authority: Highlight the administrative areas within Scotland, aiding in planning and analysis at a local government level.

-## 8 Accessing the NPT
+## 8. Accessing the NPT {access}

 #### Progressive Web App

 The NPT is a Progressive Web App (PWA), which can be installed on many devices, including your smartphone.
 The App provides the same features as the website.
-Still, it includes additional benefits such as pining the App to your device's home screen and full-screen support.
+Still, it includes additional benefits such as pinning the App to your device's home screen and full-screen support.

 How to install the NPT as an app